Khovanov homology via 1-tangle diagrams in the annulus: Introduction

 Khovanov homology is a powerful invariant defined for oriented links in $S^3$ \cite{Khovanov}.
 The Khovanov homology of an oriented link is a finitely-generated bigraded abelian group that categorifies its Jones polynomial \cite{Jones}; roughly speaking, the relationship between the Khovanov homology of a link and its Jones polynomial is analogous to the relationship between the singular homology of a topological space and its Euler characteristic.
 The Jones polynomial of a link can be recovered from its Khovanov homology, but the Khovanov homology generally contains more information: it can sometimes distinguish between links with the same Jones polynomial, and Khovanov homology detects the unknot \cite{Kronheimer-2}, but it is not known whether the same is true of the Jones polynomial.

-Here we formulate reduced Khovanov homology in terms of descriptions of links as closures of 1-tangle diagrams in the annulus.
-A \emph{1-tangle} is a 1-dimensional submanifold of $A \times I$, where $A = S^1 \times I$ is the annulus, with boundary $\{(p,1/2), (q,1/2)\}$, where $p$ and $q$ are fixed points on the inner and outer boundary circles of $A$.
-A 1-tangle can be projected onto the annulus $A$ to yield a \emph{1-tangle diagram}.
-For a generic 1-tangle, the associated 1-tangle diagram is an immersed 1-manifold with finitely many transverse double-points with crossing data.

-Given an oriented 1-tangle diagram $T$, we can close $T$ using an unknotted overpass or underpass arc to obtain oriented link diagrams $T^+$ and $T^-$.
-These link diagrams determine links in $S^3$ that are defined up to isotopy, which for simplicity we also denote by $T^+$ and $T^-$.
-We construct a bigraded chain complex $(C_{T^\pm},\partial_{T^\pm})$ by resolving the tangle diagram $T$ into planar tangles in the annulus.
-We prove:
+Here we construct a new chain complex for the reduced Khovanov homology of a link via a description of the link as the closure of an oriented 1-tangle diagram $T$ in the annulus $S^1 \times [0,1]$.
+We choose a basepoint $b_0 \in S^1$ and take the boundary of $T$ to be the points $(b_0,0)$ and $(b_0,1)$ on the inner and outer bounding circles of the annulus.
+We close $T$ with an unknotted overpass or underpass arc to obtain link diagrams $T^+$ and $T^-$.
+These link diagrams describe oriented links in $S^3$ that are unique up to isotopy, which for simplicity we also denote by $T^+$ and $T^-$.
+We construct a chain complex $(C_{T^\pm},\partial_{T^\pm})$ for the link $T^\pm$ from a cube of resolutions of $T$.
+An example tangle diagram $T$ and its cube of resolutions are shown in Figure \ref{fig:example-T}.
+For this example the link diagrams $T^+$ and $T^-$ describe the unknot and right trefoil, respectively.

+The vertices of the cube of resolutions of $T$ are planar tangles.
+Each planar tangle consists of an arc component, which we orient in the \emph{outward} direction from $(b_0,0)$ to $(b_0,1)$, and some number of circle components.
+We assign a vector space to each planar tangle based on its number of circle components in a manner analogous to the usual Khovanov chain complex, and we take the direct sum of these vector spaces to construct the vector space $C_{T^\pm}$.

+The edges of the cube of resolutions of $T$ are saddles between pairs of planar tangles.
+The image of the arc component of a planar tangle under the projection $S^1 \times [0,1] \rightarrow S^1$ is an oriented loop based at $b_0$, and we define the \emph{winding number} of the planar tangle to be the number of times this loop winds counterclockwise around $S^1$.
+A saddle either preserves the winding number or changes it by two.

+To each saddle that preserves the winding number, we assign the same linear map as in ordinary reduced Khovanov homology, where the arc component plays the role of the marked circle component.
+We sum the linear maps for all saddles that preserve the winding number to obtain a differential $\partial_T^0$ that squares to zero.
+In Figure \ref{fig:example-T}, the saddles $T_{10} \rightarrow T_{11}$ and $T_{01} \rightarrow T_{11}$ preserve the winding number and hence contribute to $\partial_T^0$.

+We next assign a linear map that we call a \emph{long differential} to each pair of successive saddles for which one saddle lowers the winding number by two for $T^+$ or raises it by two for $T^-$, and one saddle connects a circle to the \emph{left} side of the arc component, given its outward orientation.
+We sum the linear maps for all such pairs of saddles to obtain a differential $\partial_T^\pm$ for $T^\pm$.
+In Figure \ref{fig:example-T}, the saddle $T_{00} \rightarrow T_{01}$ lowers the winding number by two and the saddle $T_{01} \rightarrow T_{11}$ splits a circle from the left side of the arc component, so this pair of saddles contributes to $\partial_T^+$.
+There are no saddles that raise the winding number by two, so $\partial_T^- = 0$.